bicep/ol-demo/docs/mcp-presentation.md

 ---

-## 4️⃣ Concrete Example: Sending an Email
+## 4️⃣ Concrete Example: Setting a Reminder

-> Imagine your AI wants to send an email via Gmail.
+> Imagine your AI wants to set a reminder for you via Google Calendar.

 <div class="mermaid">
 sequenceDiagram